Built ca 1888 by James Polk Jordan.

 Things get more interesting.
 Beckett lists a Charles Heseltine living at 16 Eastern Promenade in 1873.
 He was a joiner or carpenter.
 It could be asked if perhaps Mr. Heseltine built the house.
 Perhaps.
 Stylistically, the house is more Italianate than Queen Anne which would lean towards Heseltine as the builder.
 Countering this is the wording of the deed from Lucy to James speaking of land only.
 This could just be a clerical issue but I try to take deeds at face value and as such, I am inclined to go with Jordan.

 When James died in 1917 he left no heirs.
 In early 1919 the property was sold to William S Linnell.
 Linnell was a native of Saco where he was born in 1886.
-He graduated from Bowdoin College in 1907 and law degree from George Washington University.
+He graduated from Bowdoin College in 1907 and a law degree from George Washington University.
 He sold the property to Ethel Howard on the same day he bought it.
 Ethel transferred it to her husband Frank 3 months later.

 The house sprawls over its lot in a connected farmhouse manner and sports a rather nice ‘barn’ if you will.
 More like a stable and carriage house in nature but having a classic barn look.
 The main block also has a farmhouse quality, especially when viewed from Munjoy Street.

 The front porch and projecting third story gable with applied details is pure Queen Anne in nature although, when taken as a whole, the facade is quite reserved.
 About the bay window.
-It’s an odd feature that is some ways mimics the bay below and right but there is the door.
+It’s an odd feature that in some ways mimics the bay below and right but there is the door.
 I suspect it is not original.
 Perhaps added to give access to the porch roof.
 The lack of a balustrade seems to negate that use.
 Either way, it seems out of place along with the square windows in the band above.
 The tax photo does not show the house from the front precluding determining the bay arrangement at that time.